djdcybersecurity/SoftwareProjectMangementNotes/Chapter 3/CHAPTER3-An-Overview-of-Project-Planning.md

     - Bottom- Up ensures accuracy by considering individual tasks
     - Compare with top-down estimates for consistency

-- make sure that you estimate effort based on expertise levels accross the team
+- make sure that you estimate effort based on expertise levels accross the team.
+This might include stakeholders too.
+Not just development team.

 - keep your team on board when discussing efforts to have realistic time estimations.
 This is based on realistic time measures.